224: A DAY FILLED WITH TAFT, AND GRANT, AND WOLVERINES, OH MY!

 In this image of the beautiful Christmas lights on the Esplanade, the site of the previous night’s shooting, the CoHatch Market, can be seen on the far right of the photo.
 Tom stood near the entrance to our hotel when he snapped this image.

 Safe and sound in the lobby of the Courtyard, Tom asked the desk clerk a few questions about the shooting.
 The woman said she heard the previous night’s gunfire from the hotel lobby, and it startled her.
-The only thing she knew was the victim was okay and the alleged suspect was still on the run.
+The only thing she knew was the victim was okay, and the alleged suspect was still on the run.
 In my mind, I hoped the gunman didn’t like antiques; mainly due to the fact we were scheduled to spend a few hours at the Ohio Valley Antique Center the following morning.

 My photographer placed me alongside the television set in our room where the two of us watched several episodes of ‘Seinfeld’.
 After an exhausting day of visiting Taft and Grant sites, Tom extinguished the lights at roughly 8:30pm.
 While he began snoring shortly after the room went dark, I had a difficult time relaxing – and it was all because of the gun violence in our country.
 During our trip to Minnesota in August, shots rang out inside the Mall of America only 24 hours after we were there.
 Three months later, gunfire erupted again – less than 24 hours before we arrived at our Springfield, Ohio hotel, located across the street from the crime scene.
 We’ve been lucky – a day earlier or a day later in those instances and we could’ve been caught in the middle of the mayhem.